DarkJaslo/terrorism/README.md

-# terrorismo
+# terrorism

-a collection of intrusive thoughts
+A collection of intrusive thoughts, never meant to be taken seriously.
+Enjoy!